This is an Active case

 There is no evidence that silicone gel breast implants cause breast cancer.
 The FDA has said that some rare types of cancer, including BIA-ALCL are more common in women with textured breast implants.
 These rare cancers tend to develop in the scars surrounding all types of breast implants, including silicone.
 Women with textured breast implants have a significantly higher risk of developing BIA-ALCL than those with smooth breast implants.

-Motley Rice is on the front lines representing women harmed by defective medical devices and products.
-For decades our attorneys have represented women left with serious complications from defective breast implants.
+For decades, our attorneys have represented women left with serious injuries and complications from defective breast implants.
 Motley Rice has extensive experience litigating breast implants, other implanted medical devices and medical drugs cases, including:

-Learn more about our experience handling defective medical device cases.
+Read more on our defective medical device litigation experience.

 Key takeaways